Turkish inflation hits two-decade high of 78.6%

 Istanbul (AFP) – Inflation in Turkey in June soared to an annual rate of 78.6 percent -- the highest in 24 years, according to official data released Monday -- as President Recep Tayyip Erdogan's unconventional economic policies continued to take their toll.

-But unofficial estimates published by Turkish economists showed prices rising at more than double that figure.
+But independent estimates published by Turkish economists showed prices rising at more than double that figure.

-The inflation rate reported by Turkey's state statistics agency was the highest since January 1998.
+The inflation rate reported by Turkey's state statistics agency was the highest since the emerging market suffered a currency meltdown during a global financial crisis in 1998.

 Inflation had stood at 73.5 percent in May and at 15.0 percent at the start of last year.